siminliang/AutomationPrj/PlanetariumRequirements.md

     - When: "\<image>" The User selects an image from filesystem for planet image
     - When: The User clicks on the submit button
     - Then: The planet "\<PlanetName>" should be added to the planetarium
+    - Then: The planet "<PlanetName>" should be owned by the User that Added it
     - data:
       - planet name
         - this planet name is 30 chars!!